filecoin-project/devgrants/open-grant-proposals/FS3_S3_compatible_storage_gateway.md

 ```

 ## Development Roadmap

-Please break up your development work into a clear set of milestones.
-This section needs to be very detailed (will vary
-on the project but aim for around 2 pages for this section).

-For each milestone, please describe:

-- The software functionality that we can expect after the completion of each milestone.
-This should be detailed enough
-  that it can be used to ensure that the software meets the specification you outlined in the Deliverables.
-- How many people will be working on each milestone and their roles
-- The amount of funding required for each milestone
-- How much time this milestone will take to achieve (using real dates)

 | No. | Milestone Description | Funding | Estimated Timeframe |
 | --- | --- | --- | --- |
 | 1 | FS3 functionality design and scope definition. | NA | 2 weeks |